-We gathered some quotes from some of the most influential women in history and the modern day so our menders can be empowered by their wisdom, leadership, and ability to create incredible things out of adversity and heartbreak.
+In honor of International Women's Day, We gathered some quotes from some of the most influential women in history and the modern-day so our menders can be empowered by their wisdom, leadership, and ability to create incredible things out of adversity and heartbreak.
 Here are some words that can help you mend, from some amazing women that have gone or will go down in history for their contributions to the world.

-She was a lively artist from Mexico who explored pain, passion, race, gender, class, and postcolonialism in her art.
+She was a prolific Mexican artist who explored pain, passion, race, gender, class, and postcolonialism in her art.
 Her life and art later became more involved with politics, and she is now considered a Chicano, feminist and LGBT icon.

 On overcoming heartbreak from a tumultuous relationship: